 This test uses HIV-1 env, pol, and gag gene products as recombinant antigens and an HIV-2 specific transmembrane peptide (gp36).
-These antigens are individually coated onto the wells of microwell plate Strips (solid phase).
+These antigens are individually coated onto the wells of microwell plate strips (solid phase).
 Upon addition of a diluted test specimen, antibodies to HIV-1 or HIV-2, if present, form immune complexes through the interaction between anti-HIV-1 or anti-HIV-2 antibodies in the specimen and HIV-1/HIV-2 antigens coated on microwells.
 The Sample Diluent contains biotinylated HIV-1 p24 antigen.
-If present, HIV-1 p24 antibody captured by solid phase HIV-1 p24 antigen also binds the biotinylated HIV-1 p24 antigen.
+If present, HIV-1 p24 antigen also binds the biotinylated HIV-1 p24 antigen.
 Following incubation, the specimen / Sample Diluent mix containing biotinylated HIV-1 p24 antigen is aspirated and microwells are washed with buffer.
-Subsequently, Conjugate containing horseradish peroxidase (HRP)-labeled NeutrAvidinTM and HRP-labeled HIV-1 and HIV-2 antigens is added to all microwells.
-Peroxidase-labeled NeutrAvidin binds to any biotinylated gag antigen / antibody complexes while HRP-labeled HIV-1 and HIV-2 antigens bind to any HIV-1 or HIV-2 antibodies captured on the solid phase.
+Subsequently, Conjugate containing horseradish peroxidase (HRP)-labeled neutravidin and HRP-labeled HIV-1 and HIV-2 antigens is added to all microwells.
+Peroxidase-labeled neutravidin binds to any biotinylated gag antigen / antibody complexes while HRP-labeled HIV-1 and HIV-2 antigens bind to any HIV-1 or HIV-2 antibodies captured on the solid phase.
 Following an aspiration and wash to remove excess Conjugate and incubation with TMB (Tetramethylbenzidine) substrate, a blue color is produced.
 The enzyme reaction is stopped by the addition of a sulfuric acid solution, which changes the color to yellow.
-The concentration of HIV-specific antibodies in specimens is proportional to color intensity.
+The amounts of HIV specific antibodies in specimens, if any, are proportional to color intensity.